vinothmdev/word-monster/README.md

 ## Purpose
 ---
 Word Monster is a game based on the classic 'hangman' game, where the user has to figure out a word by guessing one letter at a time.
 The game is over when the user has guessed incorrectly 7 times, or when they have revealed the word by guessing all the correct letters.
-For this version, instead of drawing part of the hangman for each wrong guess, there is a 'monster' character with obstacles between it and the trophy.
+For this version, instead of drawing part of the hangman for each wrong guess (as is the case for the classic version of the game), there is a 'monster' character with obstacles between it and the trophy.
 Each wrong guess erases an obstacle and the monster claims the trophy on the seventh wrong guess.
-The reason for using this character instead of the classic hangman is to make it a bit more friendly and light-hearted.
+The reason for using this character instead of the classic hangman is to make it a bit more friendly and light-hearted, bearing in mind the target audience.

-The game is aimed at school-age children as a way of helping them to learn words and how they are spelled, in a fun way.
+The game is aimed at school-age children as a fun way of helping them to learn words and how they are spelled.
 It is also designed to appeal to adults in a nostalgic way, since many played hangman as children and the style of the game is reminiscent of old video games.

-#### User’s goals:
+### User’s goals:
 - the game's users want to practice their spelling
 - they want to improve their vocabulary
 - they want to exercise their brain in a fun way
 - they want a fun, nostalgic game to divert attention for a few minutes of their day

-#### Site owner’s goal:
+### Site owner’s goal:
 - the goal of the website is to provide a game for use by school-age children to help with learning the correct spelling of words, and to improve their vocabulary by exposing them to different words in the game.
 - And to provide a game for adults who want to brush up on their spelling and/or vocabulary, or just want to exercise their brain a little bit, or play the game for a few minutes of distraction from daily life.

 ## User Experience (UX)
 ---
-- ### User stories
+### User stories
 Note: there is no login or registered users on this site so each user story is from the point of view of a visiting user.
 1. As a visiting user, I want to find out how to play the game so that I can start to play
 2. As a visiting user, I want to be able to select the category from which the random word will be chosen so that I know which type of word it is to help guide my guesses